zonca/italianschoolsd-website/site/content/news/in-person-italian-classes-adults-san-diego-summer-2023.md

 * In-person beginner level on Mondays at 6pm starting June 5th
 * In-person beginner level on Thursdays at 6pm starting June 8th
 * In-person intermediate level level on Thursdays at 6pm starting June 8th
-* Online beginner level starting June 5th
+* Online beginner level starting on Mondays at 6pm June 5th

 See <https://www.italianschoolsd.com/enroll-adults/> for more details and to enroll.